 The Gap is a famous chasm between two rock formations, allowing visitors to see the natural beauty of Albany and feel the force of the thundering ocean waves below as they crash into the cliffs.
 The path leading to the Gap protects the local flora and fauna such as cut-leaf banksia, andersonia, and welcome swallows.

-The grand viewing platform jutting out some ten meters from the cliff face, 40 meters above the sea, allows visitors to capture perfect instagramable pictures of the natural beauty of Albany featuring gorgeous turquoise sea on a still day, the crazy power of Mother Nature on days when the wind is roaring and the seas are churning.
+The grand viewing platform jutting out some ten meters from the cliff face and 40 meters above the sea, allows visitors to capture perfect pictures of the natural beauty of Albany, such as the gorgeous turquoise sea.

 If you’re visiting during the months of May to September, look out for humpback, blue, sperm, and gray beaked whales migrating along the coast far below.